poonchuanan/tp/docs/DeveloperGuide.md

 *Figure 2.
 Diagram for logic component*

 The main bulk of data processing takes place in the logic component.
-In this component, the data from the userinput is checked for its validity and parsed down futher by the preparecommand class to its respective command blocks.
+In this component, the data from the user input is checked for its validity and parsed down futher by the preparecommand class to its respective command blocks.
-These command class are derived from the abstract Command class.
+These command classes are derived from the Command class.
 Each different command block deals with the proposed functionality which can be associated with `Ui`,`storage` or `model` components.

 * **traKCAL** uses the parser class to filter based on command words by user.